 The little village has a improvised, thrown-together feel, heavy on quirky charm, and is intentionally low-key.
 And for good reason, because a City inspector would probably have a field day here.
-Austin, a town once famous for laid-back laissez-faire, has lately taken a hard line on those not up to code.
+Austin, a town once famous for laid-back laissez-faire, has lately taken a hard line on those not up to an increasingly rigorous code.

 An engaging lass of thirty five or so stands watch at the entrance, welcoming everyone and pointing newcomers in the right direction.
 She is tall and slender, moves with the easy grace of a dancer, and exudes whimsy.
-I am reminded of Heather Graham as “Roller Girl” in Boogie Nights.
+I am instantly reminded of Heather Graham as “Roller Girl” in Boogie Nights.
 As we chat, a new arrival walks up, looking a little lost.
 She scans both our faces before settling on Roller Girl, who anticipates her question.
 Before the newcomer can even open her mouth, Roller Girl points down the well-worn path and says “See that goat over there; jog left, go though the gate and then take the footpath to the bottom of the hill.”

 About a hundred yards or so down the path lies the gathering place.
 There is no set schedule, but by seven-thirty a small crowd of early arrivals has already assembled.
 Donated food items, disposable plates, utensils, and paper towels are on one large table, while liquid refreshments of many varieties, adult- and non-, are on another.
 A well-used fire pit surrounded by benches and chairs and seat-worthy logs is close by.
 At some point Roller Girl, clearly a fixture around these parts, makes a grand entrance in a Cushman runabout.

 A menagerie of goats, geese, chickens, cats, and dogs has the run of the place.
 You think that this arrangement could not possibly work, yet somehow it does, with only minor frictions.
 At one point someone’s dog, new to all this, eyes a goat curiously, unsure of how to deal with the unfamiliar creature.
 Does it want to play? the dog seems to be thinking.
 Seeking an answer, it assumes full Downward Dog, the canine invitation to frolic.
-It takes the lack of response as a yes, and charges the goat to begin the Beguine.
+It takes the lack of response as a “yes,” and charges the goat to begin the festivities.
 But the goat is in no mood for fun and games, and lowers its head, adorned with a full rack, to repel the mock attack.

 As the evening wears on, right and left people spot each other and hook up, renewing decades-old connections.
 The crowd skews very much Baby Boomer.
 Gray is the predominant hair hue, with bald pates running a close second.
 Most of those present will not see the sunny side of sixty again.
 But there is a small and growing contingent of younger folks.
 Some, the kids or companions of regular attendees, look a little out of place.
 Others are right at home, though, the founding stock, perhaps, of a new generation of Austin Weird, and you wonder if maybe Tim has an understudy waiting in the wings.

-If you stick long enough you are guaranteed to see people you know.
+If you stick long enough you are pretty much guaranteed to see people you know.
 Some you will not have laid eyes on in years.
 At least a third of the people look naggingly familiar, and you’re just about positive that you know them from somewhere.
 You find yourself repeatedly perusing the Rolodex cards of your memory for their names and the circumstances of your previous association, mostly in vain.
 You begin to get a sense of how very many people you have crossed paths with over the years.

 As night deepens, you marvel once again at how improbably secluded this place is.
-Scanning through a full 360, you are able to spot only a couple of sodium-vapor security lights off in the distance, faintly visible through the trees.
+Scanning through a full 360, you are able to spot only a couple of mercury-vapor security lights off in the distance, faintly visible through the trees.
 Walk a short distance from the fire and you are enveloped in darkness of a caliber you rarely find within city limits.
 The sounds of the city seem muffled and distant.

 For the moment all is rosy, but you wonder just how much longer it can last.
 Right across the creek, Tim’s property is bordered by an eight-acre tract.
 For years it has been only lightly developed, mostly grassy field with a few groves of trees and a scattering of modest dwellings.
 A couple of small businesses occupy one corner.

 But this is about to change.
 The contracts have been signed, the plans have been drafted, and the property is about to be completely transformed.
 Every square inch of the eight acres will be developed in an ambitious multi-multi-million dollar deal.
 The trees and the grass and the handful of low-key neighbors will go away, and a ultramodern agglomeration of concrete and steel and glass and asphalt will take their place.
 The prime location along the clifftop will be covered with high-end condos, built to the max the law allows, with a ground floor of trendy bistros and pricey retail.
-“Progress,” some will call this aggressive, obnoxious presence blasting light and noise and an uncertain future at the laid-back little community across the way, minding its own business, harming no one.
+“Progress,” some will call this aggressive, obnoxious presence blasting light and noise and an uncertain future at the laid-back little Bohemia lying across the way, minding its own business, harming no one.

 It won’t matter that Tim was there first.
 It’s like a law of nature that Money cannot coexist with its lack.
 And it always, always, wins.